 Extends x402 with ERC-4337 smart accounts, session keys, and programmable smart contract settlement

-x402 Visa VIC Extension
+x402 Card Delegation Extension